IceWM FAQ and Howto

 HugeIconSize=48

-These values are default but you can change them to whatever you want.
+These values are the default.
+They should be between 8 and 128 included.
 MenuIconSize specifies size of icons in menu.
 Three other are used for any other icon in IceWM.
 E.g. SmallIconSize is used in taskbar, application frames and window list.
 LargeIconSize is used in quickswitch.

-You have to take in mind that when you change size of SmallIconsSize then all above described parts will have icons of different size, but taskbar and frames will not change their high accordingly!
-Also when you specify the size that is not available, then icons will be resize - this can cause some disturbance mainly when you are using xpm icons.
+Consider that when you change size of SmallIconsSize, then all above described parts will have icons of different size, but taskbar and frames will not change their high accordingly!
+Also when you specify the size that is not available, icons will be resized.
+This can cause some artefacts mainly when you are using xpm icons.

-To change the height of frames you have to make theme with higher frames.
+To change the height of frames you have to make a theme with higher frame pixmaps.

 How to translate IceWM?